LLNL/lbann/docs/BuildingLBANN.md

 Hydrogen, and LBANN separately, by whatever means they choose.

 1. Establish a Spack environment and install software dependencies.
-    Note that there are four environments to pick from along two axis:
+    Note that there are four environments to pick from along two axes:

     1. developers or users
     2. x86_64 and ppc64le